-Consumer prices rose 1.1% in monthly terms in December, up slightly from November’s 0.7% uptick.
-11 out of the 12 components of the index posted month-on-month increases, led by higher prices for clothing and footwear, and food and non-alcoholic beverages.
+Consumer prices rose 1.0% in monthly terms in February, unchanged from January’s reading.
+All 12 components of the index posted month-on-month increases, led by higher prices for hotels, cafes and restaurants, and clothing and footwear.

-Meanwhile, inflation rose slightly from 9.3% in November to 9.4% in December, edging closer to the upper bound of the Central Bank’s medium-term target band of 8.0% plus or minus 2.0 percentage points.
-Lastly, annual average inflation moderated to a near five-year low of 9.8% in December from 10.0% in the previous month.
+Meanwhile, inflation rose from an over five-year low of 9.0% in January to 9.2% in February.
+Nevertheless, inflation remained within the Central Bank’s medium-term target band of 8.0% plus or minus 2.0 percentage points.
+Lastly, annual average inflation eased to 9.6% in February from 9.7% in January, marking a five-year low.

 Ghana Inflation Forecast

 FocusEconomics Consensus Forecast panelists expect inflation to average 9.7% in 2019, which is up 0.1 percentage points from last month’s forecast, and 9.5% in 2020.

 5 years of economic forecasts for more than 30 economic indicators.

 Ghana Inflation Chart